« Previous Page Table of Contents Next Page »

 After this event, something else concerning happened on a particular morning when he came to pray in the synagogue.
 It was discovered that hidden inside his prayer book was a secular book.
 Therefore Kellner was forbidden to come to the synagogue.
 This was a powerful slap in the face to his religious parents.

 All of this led the elder Kellner to seek advice from a certain Mr. Feit, who in Tarnow was known as a wise and honest man.
-He was a religion teacher in the Tarnow public schools.
+He was a religion teacher in the Tarnow state schools.
 After this consultation it was decided that the parents should send young Kellner to Breslau, where a traditional but progressive Jewish theological seminary was located.
 The thought was that if he completed his studies there, young Kellner would become a District Rabbi.
 They believed that his studies would ensure that he was both knowledgeable in Tanach and Talmud as well as receive a fine secular education.
 In this way Kellner's parents felt, at least in part, they would achieve their dream of having their talented son become a rabbinic scholar.
 Kellner was at this point 15 years old.

 After the entrance exam, young Kellner was admitted to the Jewish Theological Seminary of Breslau (on the tract that had a higher course of study).
 The seminary was the first modern rabbinical seminary in Europe.
 His teachers as well as his parents thought that surely Leon would grow up to be a renowned District Rabbi.